10 Ways to Respond to Dementia Hallucinations in Seniors

 You may want to speak with your older adult’s doctor to find out if there could be a medical reason behind their hallucination.

-This wouldn’t change the way you respond, but may help you find ways to to reduce or eliminate the behavior.
+This wouldn’t change your response, but it may help you find ways to reduce or eliminate the behavior.

 For example, some medical issues that can cause hallucinations include dehydration, urinary tract infections, kidney or bladder infections, head injuries from a fall, or pain.